JohnRGreen/JohnRGreen.github.io/_pages/teaching.md

 ### Mentorship

-In Fall 2024 I participated in a special JHU program called "Teaching K-Ph.D.", where I gave a guest lesson to an AP Economics class at Baltimore Polytechnic High School.
+In Fall 2024 I participated in a JHU program called "Teaching K-Ph.D.", where I gave a guest lesson to an AP Economics class at Baltimore Polytechnic High School.
 The lecture was a gentle introduction to Labor Economics (with a dash of econometrics), structured around the work of Claudia Goldin (who had recently won the Nobel Prize).
 Those materials (slides and a Jupyter Notebook) [can be found here](https://github.com/JohnRGreen/BaltimorePolyEcon).

 My dissertation involves survey work at a Maryland community college.
 As part of this partnership, I have mentored several students from the community college as they pursue independent research using some data from my survey.
 In addition, I serve as graduate student advisor for the the undergraduate honors thesis of Raghav Agarwal on "Measuring the impact of the Key Bridge collapse on public transit use."